Discover

 Built in 1508 by Franciscan friars, the first monastery in the New World consisted of three connected chapels.

-Cathedral de Santa Maria
+The Cathedral of Santa Maria

+Cathedral of Santo Domingo, The First in America.
 Built from royal palms in 1514, this magnificent stone cathedral now takes up an entire city block.
 In addition to housing the tombstones of Simón Bolívar

 Church and Convent of Our Lady of Mercy